MicrocontrollersDev/Alternatives/docs/launcher/prism_win.md

 Once we have chosen our download preferences, we will click the `.msi` download option.
 Once it's downloaded, run it and follow the installation process.
 Do this for both versions of Java.

+- If on Mac, download the .pkg instead
+- If on Linux, download the tar.gz instead

 ### Step 2 - Installing Prism

 [Download Prism Launcher](https://prismlauncher.org/download/).
 You will most likely want to download the `Installer (.exe)` version.
 Once it is finished downloading, it may give a warning screen saying "Windows protected your PC".
 Simply press the "More info" button, then "Run anyway"